UKFELs/Puffin/README.md

 ## Release Notes

 1.8.0
-  - Can now input with the Puffin HDF5 output format,
+  - Can now input with the Puffin HDF5 output format
   - More metadata in the output files
   - Can now resume from previous runs using HDF5 Puffin dumps
   - Twiss parameters can be used with the simple beam input